Francesco Cerrato - violinist, composer

 In 2008 Cerrato and his brother Stefano established the music production and recording studio RedDress based in Italy.

 In 2015 he worked for MagnoliaTV and Rainbow on the production of music for leading television shows and series.
 In addition he collaborate with the Musical Garden Association and his arrangements and children songs are now translated in sixth languages all over Europe.
-In spring 2016 it released Modular Landscapes, his first experimental underscore album produced by Giovanni Lodigiani for the Hollywood based company Trax4Pro.
-In 2016 has signed contracts with the American company Songs To Your Eyes Ltd., with the legendary major EMI - KPM and starting to compose new albums of production music for their library.
+In spring 2016 it released Modular Landscapes, his first experimental underscore album for the label Trax4Pro.
+In 2016 has signed contracts with the Hollywood based company Songs To Your Eyes Ltd., with the legendary UK major EMI - KPM and starting to compose new albums of production music for their library.

 Francesco plays a David Hopf violin (Klingental, ca. 1810).